colindembovsky/colindembovsky.github.io/_posts/2025-11-25-building-copilot-enablement-program.markdown

 ### Mandating Copilot without Committing to Cultural Change

 Teams that say "everyone must use Copilot" but don't provide resources and training create resentment.
-New tools require investment - and not many tools can deliver such huge ROI if there is investment as Copilot!
+New tools require investment, and not many tools can deliver such huge ROI if there is investment as Copilot!

 **Better approach**: Create training programs and commit to ongoing enablement.
 Create incentives for experimentation.
 Recognize early adopters.
 Share success stories.
 Let peer pressure and genuine value augment training to drive adoption.